davidecaria/passwordless-transition-poc/README.md

 ## Reproduce the PoC

-After cloning the repository the following actions should be performed in order to fully reproduce the demo environment
+After cloning the repository the following actions should be performed in order to fully reproduce the demo environment.
+The objective is to follow a step by step procedure that allows to reproduce the same exact setup used for the project.
+The architecture is not a copy of the production one and it is designed to have the minimum elements to proceed in the transition.

 ### Setting up the infrastructure

+To lay the ground for the upcoming implementation, we need a complete infrastructure that will be configured and setup later.
+Specifically, we need three logic apps, one sql server and one sql database that runs on it, one virtual machine and a properly configured network environment.

 1. Create a **config.json** file in the **sql-infra** folder and fill it your values for:

     {
         "subscriptionId": "sub_id",